yohanvalencia/lakekeeper/docs/docs/configuration.md

    **Enabled if:** `LAKEKEEPER__ENABLE_KUBERNETES_AUTHENTICATION` is true and `LAKEKEEPER__KUBERNETES_AUTHENTICATION_ACCEPT_LEGACY_SERVICEACCOUNT` is true<br>
    **Validates Token with:** Kubernetes `TokenReview` API<br>
    **Accepts JWT if:**<br>
-    - Tokens issuer is `kubernetes/serviceaccount`
+    - Tokens issuer is `kubernetes/serviceaccount` or `https://kubernetes.default.svc.cluster.local`

 If `LAKEKEEPER__OPENID_PROVIDER_URI` is specified, Lakekeeper will  verify access tokens against this provider.
 The provider must provide the `.well-known/openid-configuration` endpoint and the openid-configuration needs to have `jwks_uri` and `issuer` defined.